RM (musician): 2022–2024: Solo debut and military enlistment

+2025–present: Post enlistment and further career activities

+In June 2025, post enlistment, RM returned to the spotlight as Global Ambassador for Samsung Art TV, championing the global art scene.
+RM held a special talk (hosted by Samsung Electronics) at Art Basel along with Clément Delépine, Director of Art Basel Paris and featured artist Basim Magdy.
+On October 2, 2025 it was announced that RM will be hosting his solo art exhibition titled RM x SFMOMA, involving art pieces from his personal collections, in collaboration with SFMOMA.
+The exhibition is expected to run from October 2026 to February 2027.
+RM ventured into other career prospects by becoming an angel investor with Artue (an online art platform).

+Impact and influence

+Musical influence and songwriting

-RM is a baritone.
-In 2017, American hip-hop magazine XXL included him in its list of "10 Korean Rappers You Should Know", with writer Peter A. Berry stating that "Rap Monster rarely fails to live up to his name".
+In 2017, American hip-hop magazine XXL included RM in its list of "10 Korean Rappers You Should Know", with writer Peter A. Berry stating that "Rap Monster rarely fails to live up to his name".
 Berry described RM as "one of the region's most dexterous rappers, capable of switching flows effortlessly as he glides across an array of diverse instrumentals".
 Crystal Tai of the South China Morning Post noted that RM has "received much praise for his natural flow and lyrics".
 Speaking about RM's work, Noisey's Bianca Mendez wrote that "he's got some My Beautiful Dark Twisted Fantasy [by Kanye West] in him, but he's closer to...Earl Sweatshirt and Chance the Rapper in spirit, and that's exciting".
-In January 2020, he was promoted from associate to a full member of the Korea Music Copyright Association.
+In January 2020, he was promoted from associate to a full member of the Korea Music Copyright Association (KOMCA).
+As of October 2024, RM has 230 songs attributed to his name as a songwriter and composer by KOMCA, thereby extending his own record as the youngest most credited Korean-artist in history.